Espejote: An in-cluster templating controller

 resource

-A Kubernetes resource that and available in the Jsonnet template.
+A Kubernetes resource that’s available in the Jsonnet template.

 The resource can be selected by name